fossas/fossa-cli/README.md

 `fossa` is Open Source and licensed under the [AGPLv3](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).

-You are free to use `fossa` and its binaries under all common use conditions (i.e. integrating personal projects, securely scanning proprietary code, adding steps to build plugins) without contributing or releasing any integrated / proprietary code.
+You are free to use `fossa` for normal commercial or personal purposes.
+The code you integrate does NOT fall under the scope of this license.
 Enjoy!

-You are free to contribute or develop applications on top of `fossa`, but any modifications / derivative works must be released back to the community under this license.
+You are free to modify or develop applications on top of `fossa`, but any modifications / derivative works must be contributed back to the community under the AGPL.

 Please contact [support@fossa.io](mailto:support@fossa.io) for additional licensing guidance.